This guide may contain affiliate links. We may earn a commission from GetYourGuide at no extra cost to you. See how we fund this site.

 - Train: Voss to Bergen (1.5 hours)

 This circuit can be completed in one day or extended with overnight stays.
+See our Norway in a Nutshell guide for booking strategies.

 By Car

-From Bergen (170 km to Flam):
+From Bergen (170 km to Flåm):

 - Route via E16 through Voss